← All Neighbourhood Guides

 Why do people move to Long Branch, Toronto?

 People move to Long Branch primarily because it is one of the few places in Toronto where detached ownership near the water is achievable without crossing into the $2M+ price range.
 Many buyers come from Mimico, New Toronto, or other Etobicoke lakeshore communities after being outpriced, and discover that Long Branch offers a similar waterfront lifestyle at a more accessible entry point.
-The GO Train to Union Station in approximately 30 to 35 minutes is a significant draw for downtown commuters who discover the station only after beginning their search.
+The GO Train to Union Station in approximately 20 to 30 minutes is a significant draw for downtown commuters who discover the station only after beginning their search.

 Is Long Branch overrated?